This post may contain affiliate links. Please see my disclosure policy for details.

 There are Outlander signs in each of the rooms that were used for filming and in some there are some screenshots printed too!

 Unfortunately, I couldn’t take any photos inside of Culross Palace.
-Photography is forbidden in the interior rooms as there are multiple artefacts on loan to the museum.
+Photography is forbidden in the interior rooms as there are multiple artifacts on loan to the museum.

 1. Culross Palace exterior / encampment where Claire extracts a tooth